dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

   * Since the hidden 20% max usage of the pool wasn't changed the other person can now do up to 60% more damage than you are doing and you will still be able to use up all of the pool.

 With these changes Kyrian is now the best ability for single target situations and about on par with Venthyr in AoE.
 Both still heavily outclass both Night Fae and Necrolord in all situations only to a lesser degree.

-## Comments on the 17-Sep-20 changes

-* Celestial Alignment/Incarnation now give 10% instead of 15% haste
-  * Does achieve the goal of reducing the power of our cooldowns and very slighty increases the haste required to hit the gcd cap of Wrath.
-  * Indirectly nerfs mastery and Primordial Arcanic Pulsar (legendary).
-* Lunar Eclipse now grants critical strike instead of more splash damage to Starfire and this bonus was moved to Soul of the Forest (talent)
-  * Further reduces the value of crit.
-  * Trades Lunar Eclipse feeling bad in single target situations for Lunar Eclipse feeling bad in AoE situations unless talented into SotF.
-  * SotF is now an AoE talent but is still significantly behind on single target.
-* Moonfire and Sunfire buffed by 20%
-  * Welcome buff but not enough.
-* Our mastery Total Eclipse has been nerfed by 20%
-  * Heavily nerfs our cooldowns and our scaling.
-  * Mastery was ahead but a lot of it was due to crit and haste both having little value.
-20% is on the heavy-handed side.
-  * Mastery is still our best stat with haste sometimes pulling ahead.
-  * Ultimately means all of our stats no longer scale well.
-* Empower Bond (Kyrian Covenant ability) is now off the gcd
-  * Pushes Kyrian ahead in single target situations and in any situation where the bonded person always does more damage than you do in the 10 second window.
-* Ravenous Frenzy now deals 1% of your max hp instead of 3% when triggered
-  * No longer deadly but still heavily punishes any you for no upside.

-The article has been updated to reflect the changes.

 ## General